 Marni Roosevelt has extensive experience in all areas of child development.
 She has been a teacher and educator of all ages, from very young children to adults.
 Marni is a faculty member in the Child Development Department at Los Angeles Valley College (LAVC), where she founded and serves as Director of the Family Resource Center.
-Since 2000, she has created and directed programs that respond to the needs of community college student-parents and the training needs of the early childhood community.
+Since 2000, she has created and directed programs that respond to the needs of community college student-parents and the as well as for workforce training participants..

 Marni has expertise with work and family programs in the corporate world and has done national and international consulting.
 In 1997, she was invited by President Clinton to participate in the Presidential Summit for America’s Futureas well as The White House Conference on Child Care.
 Marni was a presenter at the National Summit: Early Childhood 2010 Innovation for the Next Generation in Washington DC.
 She was invited to present the model of The LAVC Family Resource at a national conference sponsored by the Brazelton Touchpoints Center at Harvard University in 2012.
 Her international consulting work includes visits to early childhood programs in South Korea, Kenya, Cuba, France, Italy, Greece, Mexico and Argentina.

 Ms. Roosevelt received her B.A. in Human Development from the University of California at Santa Cruz and her M.A. in Early Childhood Education from California State University at Sonoma.
 Marni recently received a Fellowship from The Simms/Mann Institute.
 Her research project focused on the identification of barriers to academic success for community college student-parents with children under three years old.

 Lisa Brauer, M.A./M.F.T. - Special Needs Program Trainer, Playgroup Instructor